melardev/youtubePlaylistLen/README.md

 # youtubePlaylistLen
-Retrieves the length of a youtube playlist
+users.js javascript for retrieving the length of a youtube playlist